syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/FAQ/How-to-customize-the-appearance-of-ProgressBarAdv.md

 ---
 layout: post
-title: How-to-customize-the-appearance-of-ProgressBarAdv | WindowsForms | Syncfusion
+title: How to customize the appearance of ProgressBarAdv | Syncfusion
 description: how to customize the appearance of progressbaradv
 platform: WindowsForms
 control: Notification Package
 documentation: ug
 ---

+# customize the appearance of ProgressBarAdv

+This page explains How to customize the appearance of ProgressBarAdv and more details.

-# How to customize the appearance of ProgressBarAdv?
+## How to customize the appearance of ProgressBarAdv?

 The ProgressBarAdv control appearance can be customized as like in Win 8 application.
 You can achieve this using the following code example.